ashokdubariya/customscripts/magento/get-database-connection-details/README.md

-# Get Database Connection Details
+# Magento - Get Database Connection Details
 This script will be use for getting database connection details.

 # How to run this script?